anseljh/opendatahandbook/source/what-is-open-data/index.rst

 .. _what-data-can-be-open:

-What Data are You Talking About?
+What Data Are You Talking About?
 ================================

-Readers have already seen examples of the sorts of data that are or may become open - and they will see more examples below.
+Readers have already seen examples of the sorts of data that are or may become open, and they will see more examples below.
-However, it will be useful to quickly outline what sorts of data are, or could be, open -- and, equally importantly, what won’t be open.
+However, it will be useful to quickly outline what sorts of data are, or could be, open — and, equally importantly, what won’t be open.

-The key point is that when opening up data, the focus is on non-personal data, that is, data which does not contain information about specific individuals.
+The key point is that when opening up data, the focus is on non-personal data: data which does not contain information about specific individuals.

 Similarly, for some kinds of government data, national security